mid-at-coding/cablegen/README.md

 nox = 0
 ; treat 0xf tiles as if they were walls -- free formation must be true for this setting to have an effect (generally only used for variants) ignore_f = false
-; compress boards and positions while generating and solving compress = true
+; compress boards and positions while generating and solving (currently unused rn) compress = true

 ; generation specific settings